There was an error with your log in

 • Included:

-• An experienced, Japanese and English-speaking hiking guide with extensive knowledge of the area
+• Experienced hiking guides with extensive knowledge of the area who speak Japanese and English

 • Sake experience, Kiso Fukishama